FenFotop/HSC-mutagenesis/README.md

 ## Folders

 ### `benchmarking/`
 Scripts used to evaluate the effect of sequencing coverage on variant detection.
 BAM files from a deeply sequenced colony and matching tail were downsampled to increments of 10X to identify the optimal coverage threshold for the study.
 Example script is provided: `downsampling_bam_example.sh`.
-The '.Rmd' in this folder assesses overlap between call sets at each coverage level and produces the corresponding visualizations.
+The `.Rmd` in this folder assesses overlap between call sets at each coverage level and produces the corresponding visualizations.

 ### `downstream/`
 Post-variant-calling analyses applied to colony data.
 Includes: